 As the principal teaching hospital of Tufts University School of Medicine, we play a key role in training the next generation of physician leaders.
 After medical school, many of the nation’s top graduates are attracted to our residency and fellowship programs: we offer 48 programs accredited by the Accreditation Council for Graduate Medical Education.
 Our alumni have gone on to become leaders in clinical care, research, industry and medical education.

-We strive to heal, to comfort, to teach, to learn, and to seek the knowledge to promote health and prevent disease.
+At Tufts Medical Center, we strive to heal, to comfort, to teach, to learn, and to seek the knowledge to promote health and prevent disease.
 Our patients and their families are at the center of everything we do.
 We dedicate ourselves to furthering our rich tradition of health care innovation, leadership, charity and the highest standard of care and service to all in our community.
+Our mission of advancing knowledge and training students to become future investigators drives forward with one goal in mind – turning innovative research into pioneering care.